 Transit Advocacy & Service Expansion

-Keeping the F-Market & Wharves historic streetcar line running with vintage streetcars — rather than diesel buses — takes constant advocacy.
+Keeping the F-Market & Wharves historic streetcar line running with vintage streetcars — rather than buses — takes constant advocacy.

-Market Street Railway works closely with Muni staff at all levels, along with a wide range of leaders from city government, business, and neighborhood groups to push for both a high quality and quantity of F-line service to meet growing rider demand, and to keep the vintage streetcars looking great.
+Market Street Railway works closely with Muni staff at all levels, along with a wide range of leaders from city government, business, and neighborhood groups to push for both a high quality and quantity of F-line service to meet rider demand and to keep the vintage streetcars looking great.
 This includes effective advocacy for major service improvements on Market Street by making passenger boarding faster and easier, reducing the number of stops, and eliminating conflicts with private automobiles in the track lanes.

 San Francisco Railway Museum & Gift Shop

 Our museum also serves as a visitor center for the historic streetcars.
 It’s a quick stop right on the F-line to learn much more about Muni’s “Museums in Motion,” find out how transit built the San Francisco of today and is shaping the city of tomorrow.
 Historic motion picture footage and photos galore, rotating special exhibits tied to current topics and historic anniversaries, plus unique San Francisco gifts you’ll be proud to own or give to friends.
 At the F-line Steuart Street stop, just across from the Ferry Building.

 Looking at a streetcar (trolley car or tram) on static, silent display somewhere is fine for some folks, but we think it’s so much better to let people experience the sounds and vibrations of these great streetcars and cable cars in real service, just like past generations did.
 We’ve helped Muni acquire and restore more than a dozen vintage streetcars, and even a cable car from a vanished line.
 Oh, and we haven’t forgotten vintage Muni buses, helping to restore several of those, dating back to 1938.